-If a person is carrying high-interest credit card debt, for example, that debt may take priority over a student loan with a lower interest rate.
+If a person is carrying $50,000 in high-interest credit card debt, for example, that debt may take priority over a student loan with a lower interest rate.

 Another priority could be building an emergency fund first to handle unexpected costs — from car repairs to medical bills.

 You have no obligation to pay extra, but borrowers are generally expected to repay their student loans when due.
 The 2023 debt ceiling bill officially ended the three-year Covid-19 forbearance, requiring federal student loan interest accrual to resume on Sept.
 1 and payments to resume in October 2023.